Learn More About UR Blogs

 Similarly, a “Politics of Presidential Elections” course might encourage students to share and comment on recent news stories, including collecting tweets, videos, and other media.
 This course might use the available privacy options to restrict participation, or even viewing the site, to those whom the faculty member has approved.

 The technical skill level required to use this model is low.
-CTLT Liaisons are available to help faculty establish and build a site, and also to schedule class visits to help students understand how to use the site.
+The Teaching and Scholarship Hub can show faculty how to establish and build a site, and video tutorials are available to help students understand how to use the site.
 Even if students do not have previous experience with WordPress specifically, many of the tasks they need to perform will be familiar to those who have participated in online discussion forums.

 One of the most flexible ways to use UR Blogs in the classroom is the project model.
 In this approach, students each have their own site on UR Blogs where they not only publish their work, but also choose how their work is organized and displayed to visitors.
-Meanwhile, the faculty member establishes a central course site which includes links to, and/or automatically publishes selected content from, the students’ individual sites.
-The faculty member retains control over how work is organized and displayed on the central site.
+Meanwhile, the faculty member establishes a project hub which includes links to the students’ individual or group project sites.
+The faculty member retains control over how work is organized and displayed on the project hub.

-Advantages to this model include ease of use for both faculty and students, who only have to visit one site (the central site) to see the work done by all students in the course.
-In addition to learning course material, students who use this model also gain practical experience using WordPress, which powers almost 32% of all websites, and leave the course with a completed project website they own and can refer to on internship and job applications.
+Advantages to this model include ease of use for both faculty and students, who only have to visit one site (the project hub) to see the work done by all students in the course.
+In addition to learning course material, students who use this model also gain practical experience using WordPress, which powers over 34% of all websites, and leave the course with a completed project website they own and can refer to on internship and job applications.

 This model is recommended for courses in which students are working on similarly structured but distinct projects.
 For example, an “American Music of the 1960s” class might ask each student to conduct research on a particular musical artist, and to design their sites using colors, images, and other media that help represent that artist and their genre.
 Sites about Jimi Hendrix, the Beach Boys, and Aretha Franklin would likely contain the same types of information, while looking very different from one another.